Live from the Southern Command in sunny South Florida.

 The prevailing wisdom is that something will get done in a lame duck session of Congress after the election.

-But why wait and why after the election?
+And why after the election?

 Here's why you should be worried.

-For starters, remember that this is the same president who in 2009 promised if your family earns less than 250,000 a year, you will not see your taxes increased a single dime.
+For starters, remember that this is the same president who in 2009 promised if your family earns less than $250,000 a year, you will not see your taxes increased a single dime.

-That's a vow that he has broken, and in 2013 things are going to get even worse.
+That's a vow that he has broken.

 The tax man will not draw his billions from the American taxpayer with just one big needle.

-The massive tax increase will be the product of tax policies expiring in seven different categories, on top of five new Obamacare tax increases taking effect.
+The massive tax increase will be the product of tax policies expiring in seven different categories on top of five new Obamacare tax increases taking effect.

-Grand total, twelve new tax increases coming.
+Grand total, 12 new tax increases coming.

 And here are some of the details.

-Almost 34% of the tax increase from Tax Mageddon comes from the expiration of the Bush tax cuts.
+Almost 34% of the tax increase from tax mageddon comes from the expiration of the Bush tax cuts.

 These cuts are best known for reducing marginal income tax rates, but they also reduced the marriage penalty.